brightzheng100/vi-people-counting-example/README-IEAM.md

 Let's assume that a Ubuntu Bionic VM has been set up in VirtualBox.

-By the way, there is a permission issue which will cause the VM crash once the app tries to connect the Facetime HD Camera.
+By the way, if you're running VirtualBox in your MacBook, there is a permission issue which will cause the VM crash once the app tries to connect the Facetime HD Camera.
 My current workaround is to start VirtualBox as root: `sudo virtualbox`.
-Check out the forum post here for the follow-up: https://forums.virtualbox.org/viewtopic.php?f=8&t=99299&p=481734#p481734
+Check out the forum post I raised here for the follow-up: https://forums.virtualbox.org/viewtopic.php?f=8&t=99299&p=481734#p481734

 We need to stop the VM and do some configuration.